Our workforce in a nutshell

 Workforce inclusion

-We are committed to being a diverse and inclusive workplace based on meritocracy and aim to build a culture of belonging, where all employees are recognized and valued, and where everyone can be successful and thrive.
-At UBS, we aim to hire and retain the best people for the right roles, to deliver for our clients, our businesses, our shareholders and the communities we serve.
-In order to achieve this, we have a diverse workforce with a variety of skills, experiences and backgrounds that reflects the diversity of our clients to serve them at our best.
+We are committed to being an inclusive workplace based on meritocracy, and we aim to build a culture of belonging where all employees are recognized and valued, and where everyone can be successful and thrive.
+Our global workforce has a variety of skills, experiences and backgrounds that reflect the diversity of our clients to serve them at our best.
+We deliver our vision through a focus on four key stakeholder groups: employees, clients, community and society, and our supply chain.

 We want employees to build long and satisfying careers in our firm and managers to support both individual development and career growth.
-In 2024, 53% of all roles were filled by internal candidates.
+In 2025, almost 60% of all eligible roles were filled by internal candidates.

 Ensuring employees have a voice